Treat us like something between a telco and a newspaper, says Facebook's Zuckerberg

 “I actually think where we should be is somewhere in between,” he said.

-Facebook and social media giants including Twitter and Alphabet’s Google have come under increasing pressure to better combat governments and political groups using their platforms to spread false and misleading information.
+Facebook and social media giants including Twitter (TWTR.N) and Alphabet’s Google (GOOGL.O) have come under increasing pressure to better combat governments and political groups using their platforms to spread false and misleading information.

 Zuckerberg said he now employed 35,000 people to review online content and implement security measures.